General Hi-Fi

 I’ve read that I should replace any capacitors measuring 10% under spec – is this correct?

 No, it isn’t.
-With all technical topics, people don’t know what they don’t know, and a little knowledge can be a dangerous thing.
-With that in mind, I’m going to provide some simple factual information.
-Before we proceed, note that DIY electronic equipment repair attempts significantly increase: Each of these outcomes is a bad time,
+With all technical topics, people don’t know what they don’t know, and with that in mind, I’m going to provide some simple factual information.
+Before we proceed, note that DIY electronic equipment repair attempts significantly increase: Each of these outcomes is a bad time, so stay safe, and if in doubt, take

 I’ve read that I should replace any capacitors measuring 10% under spec – is this correct?
 Read More »